Lulliter/R4stats/ReadMe.md

 # Intro to Statistics with R

-This website hosts some teaching material on **“Introduction to Statistics & Machine Learning with R”** — an intensive workshop that includes both Lectures and Practice Sessions to reinforce the concepts learned using programming.
+This website [https://r4statistics.com/](https://r4statistics.com/) hosts some teaching material on **“Introduction to Statistics & Machine Learning with R”** — an intensive workshop that includes both Lectures and Practice Sessions to teach & consolidate the concepts learned using programming.

 + Originally designed for a summer workshop offered in July of 2024 to a group of PhD students from various EU universities specializing in life sciences ---see [https://R4biostats.com/](https://R4biostats.com/).